theostavrides/open-easyrtc-web-component/README.md

 # open-easyrtc-web-component

 A basic webrtc server with a video/audio web component.
-It is meant to be used as an easy and quick starting point for web apps that require video + audio chat between two clients.
+It is meant to be used as a quick and easy starting point for web apps that require video + audio chat between two clients.